Micronization: Dry co-micronization

-Modern techniques

-Modern methods use supercritical fluids in the micronization process.
-These methods use supercritical fluids to induce a state of supersaturation, which leads to precipitation of individual particles.
-The most widely applied techniques of this category include the RESS process (Rapid Expansion of Supercritical Solutions), the SAS method (Supercritical Anti-Solvent) and the PGSS method (Particles from Gas Saturated Solutions).
-These modern techniques allow for greater tuneability of the process.
-Supercritical carbon dioxide (scCO_{2}) is a commonly used medium in micronization processes.
-This is because scCO_{2} is not very reactive and has easily accessible critical point state parameters.
-As a result, scCO2 can be effectively used to obtain pure crystalline or amorphous micronized forms.
-Parameters like relative pressure and temperature, solute concentration, and antisolvent to solvent ratio are varied to adjust the output to the producer's needs.
-Control of particle size in micronization can be influenced by macroscopic factors, such as geometric parameters of the spray nozzle and flow rate, and molecular level changes due to adjustments in state parameters.
-These adjustments can lead to the nucleation of particles of varying sizes by polymorphic or amorphous transformations, as well as due to the characteristics of aggregation processes, which in some cases is accompanied by changes in conformational equilibria.
-The supercritical fluid methods result in finer control over particle diameters, distribution of particle size and consistency of morphology.
-Because of the relatively low pressure involved, many supercritical fluid methods can incorporate thermolabile materials.
-Modern techniques involve renewable, nonflammable and nontoxic chemicals.
+Supercritical fluid methods

+Supercritical fluid precipitation techniques produce micronized particles by inducing supersaturation in a supercritical-fluid solution, leading to controlled precipitation of individual particles.
+The three most widely applied variants are the RESS process (Rapid Expansion of Supercritical Solutions), the SAS method (Supercritical Anti-Solvent) and the PGSS method (Particles from Gas Saturated Solutions), each described in the subsections below.

+Supercritical carbon dioxide (scCO_{2}) is the most commonly used medium because it is chemically inert, has easily accessible critical-point parameters, and can be used to obtain either crystalline or amorphous micronized forms.

+Particle size and morphology are controlled both by macroscopic parameters such as nozzle geometry and flow rate, and by molecular-level effects of pressure, temperature, solute concentration and antisolvent-to-solvent ratio.
+These conditions influence nucleation kinetics and can drive polymorphic or amorphous transformations during particle formation.

+Compared to mechanical comminution, supercritical-fluid methods generally yield narrower particle-size distributions and more consistent particle morphology, and the relatively mild operating pressures and temperatures permit processing of thermolabile compounds.
+The use of CO_{2} as solvent also avoids the flammable and toxic organic solvents required by some conventional precipitation methods.

 RESS

 In the case of RESS (Rapid Expansion of Supercritical Solutions), the supercritical fluid is used to dissolve the solid material under high pressure and temperature, thus forming a homogeneous supercritical phase.
 Thereafter, the mixture is expanded through a nozzle to form the smaller particles.
 Immediately upon exiting the nozzle, rapid expansion occurs, lowering the pressure.
-The pressure will drop below supercritical pressure, causing the supercritical fluid - usually carbon dioxide - to return to the gas state.
+The pressure will drop below supercritical pressure, causing the supercritical fluid—usually carbon dioxide—to return to the gas state.
 This phase change severely decreases the solubility of the mixture and results in precipitation of particles.
 The less time it takes the solution to expand and the solute to precipitate, the narrower the particle size distribution will be.
 Faster precipitation times also tend to result in smaller particle diameters.